x-ream/sqlxb/doc/CONTRIBUTING.md

 ## Code and doc contribution

-Every action to make project sqlxb better is encouraged.
-On GitHub, every improvement for sqlxb could be via a PR (short for pull request).
+Every action to make project xb better is encouraged.
+On GitHub, every improvement for xb could be via a PR (short for pull request).

 * If you find a typo, try to fix it!
 * If you find a bug, try to fix it!